Twenty years ago we’d brag to our friends about how smart our children were. Now, we can also brag about how smart our homes are!

 From security to temperature control, smart home technology is accessible to all our needs.
 We feel safe using them, and we enjoy the perks of saving money on our bills.

 Smart homes also provide us with control over homes in a convenient way.
 Most smart home technologies can be controlled from any location with the touch of a button or by the sound of our voice.

 As smart home technology ages, it gets even smarter.
 Tech companies improve their products by enhancing features, design, and compatibilities.
-Explore the following smart home upgrades worth investing in for 2019.
+Explore the following intelligent home upgrades worth investing in for 2019.

 1. Alexa Microwave

 AmazonBasics launched an Alexa compatible microwave in 2018.
-The microwave is able to be controlled by the sound of your voice using your Echo device.
+The microwave can be controlled by the sound of your voice using your Echo device.

 2. Stick Up Camera

 Stick Up Cameras can be placed outside or inside your home.
-It can also be plugged in and connected to the wifi which makes it more versatile than Ring’s Doorbell which requires doorbell wiring.
-So, if you don’t have a doorbell, but still want a smart security camera, then the Stick Up Camera by Ring will be a worthy investment in 2019.
+It can also be plugged in and connected to the Wifi, which makes it more versatile than Ring’s Doorbell which requires doorbell wiring.
+So, if you don’t have a doorbell, but still want a smart security camera, then the Stick Up Camera by Ring will be a worthy investment.